Putting It Together: Which Rule Applies?

 - Reg BI Care Obligation, evaluated under the customer's current profile, not the profile at the time of the original purchase

-- Rule 2111 - absorbed by Reg BI for retail; three-layer analysis applied to the hold decision
+- The FINRA suitability rule: absorbed by Reg BI for retail; three-layer analysis applied to the hold decision

 The trap: the rep did not originate the position, but the rep did recommend holding it.
 The original unsolicited purchase does not inoculate the later hold advice.